klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getCouncilSize([blockNumber] [, callback])
 ```

-Return the size of the council at the specified block.
+Returns the size of the council at the specified block.

 **Parameters**